Skip to main content

 Middlewares

-Middleware functions are intermediary functions that sit between the client's request and the server's response.
+Middleware functions or middlewares are intermediary functions that sit between the client's request and the server's response.
 They have access to the request object (req) and the response object (res).

-As Manifest works with ExpressJS, Manifest middlewares are ExpressJS middlewares enhanced with Manifest SDK attached to let you interact with your data with ease.
+As Manifest works with ExpressJS, Manifest middlewares are ExpressJS middlewares enhanced with the Manifest SDK that allows you to interact with your data with ease.

 Middleware use cases